 Fred C. Nelles Youth Correctional Facility Campus/Historic District

 An Alameda County Superior Court judge previously ruled in favor of the Whittier Conservancy, which filed suit against the State of California in 2016 in opposition to the sale of the historic Fred C. Nelles Youth Correctional Facility Campus.
 In June 2015, the Whittier Conservancy sued the state as the latest step in the campaign to protect the historic Nelles Campus.
 The lawsuit challenged the state’s most recent two-year extension of a 2011 agreement to sell the state-owned facility to developer Brookfield Residential.
-The Whittier Conservancy contends that neither the latest extension nor the proposed project serve the interests of the public and that the latest extension violates the California Environmental Quality Act (CEQA).
+The Whittier Conservancy contended that neither the latest extension nor the proposed project served the interests of the public and that the latest extension violates the California Environmental Quality Act (CEQA).
 Click here to read the full petition >>

-Also in June 2015, the Whittier City Council approved the Lincoln Specific Plan, which calls for the demolition of most of the fifty-two existing buildings on the Fred C. Nelles Youth Correctional Facility Campus.
+Also, in June 2015, the Whittier City Council approved the Lincoln Specific Plan, which calls for the demolition of most of the fifty-two existing buildings on the Fred C. Nelles Youth Correctional Facility Campus.
 The 5-0 vote in support followed an offer by the developer to increase its financial support to the City through the project.

-On May 28, 2015, the Whittier Planning Commission voted 3-2 to recommend approval of the draft EIR.
+On May 28, 2015, the Whittier Planning Commission voted 3-2 to recommend approval of the Draft EIR.
 The Whittier City Council held the first series of public hearings on the project on June 22, 2015.

 The seventy-six-acre campus, partly bordered by Whittier Boulevard and Sorenson Avenue, is a historic public institution that operated continuously from 1891 to 2004.
 The entire site is listed in the California Register of Historical Resources and determined eligible for listing in the National Register of Historic Places.
-At least eight buildings on the campus have been previously identified and appear to be eligible for individual listing in the National Register.
+At least eight buildings on the campus were identified as eligible for individual listing in the National Register.

 The Fred C. Nelles Youth Correctional Facility Campus operated continuously from 1891 through 2004 as a State-owned juvenile reform school.
-The facility closed in 2004 and the campus was declared State surplus property.
+The facility closed in 2004, and the campus was declared State surplus property.

 In December 2014, the Conservancy submitted comments, in partnership with The Whittier Conservancy, on the Draft Environmental Impact Report (DEIR) for the Lincoln Specific Plan, which seeks to demolish fifty of the fifty-two buildings on the Fred C. Nelles Youth Correctional Facility Campus.
 We strongly believe that the DEIR suffers from numerous deficiencies and that a true, bona fide preservation alternative needs to be evaluated where a majority of the historic resources can be preserved, rehabilitated, and successfully adaptively reused as part of the Lincoln Specific Plan.

-We urged the City and project developer to look to successful adaptive reuse projects at similar campuses as inspiration for creative conversion.
+We urged the City and project developer to use successful adaptive reuse projects at similar campuses as inspiration for creative conversion.
 Numerous examples exist in California and nationally that were financially feasible while resulting in meaningful preservation.
 We encouraged the City to incorporate regulatory and tax incentives as a way to reduce rehabilitation costs.